-Our MSc course consists of eight modules which you will take over two semesters and includes a dissertation project that is carried out throughout the academic year.
+Our MSc course consists of eight modules which you will take over two semesters and includes a dissertation project, in the area of bridge engineering, that is carried out throughout the academic year.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.